Yunyli/Yunyli.github.io/_pages/teaching.md

 ---
-layout: page
+layout: page2
 permalink: /Teaching/
-title: Teaching Experiences
+title: Teaching
 description:
 nav: true
 nav_order: 6
 ---

+## 📚 Teaching Experience

 **Completed two semesters of formal instructor training at the McCombs School of Business**, The University of Texas at Austin.